System Modelling

 In reality, requirements are often inadequately defined by the customer, and many parameters or functions remain unclear.
 In such cases, the requirement engineering stage assumes pivotal importance, as poorly defined system requirements can lead to numerous changes in subsequent design phases, resulting in an overall inefficient design process.
 In the worst-case scenario, this may culminate in significant resource wastage and necessitate the restart of system development amid a project.
 Such occurrences are not only costly but also time-consuming.
 While it is impossible to completely avoid changes during the design and development process, proper change management procedures and resource allocation can significantly mitigate the impact on the overall design process.

 In this section, we use an industrial IoT system as a case study to present examples of SysML diagrams.
 The context of this case study revolves around a wood and furniture production company with multiple factories across the country.
 Each factory specializes in various stages of the production chain, yet all factories are interconnected.
 The first factory processes raw wood and prepares building elements for the subsequent two.
 The second factory crafts furniture from the prepared wood elements, while the third factory assembles customized products by combining building elements and production leftovers.
-These factories utilize a range of machinery, some modern and automated, while others employ classical mechanical machines with limited automation, as depicted in the illustration below.
+These factories utilize a range of machinery, some modern and automated, while others employ classical mechanical machines with limited automation.

 The company seeks an IoT solution to ensure continuous production flow, minimize waste, and implement predictive maintenance measures to reduce downtime.
 In the following examples, we utilize this case study, presenting fragments as examples without covering the entire system through diagrams.